cambiegroup/flowchem/docs/user-guides/explanation/conf_file.md

 This user-friendly approach allows for quick adjustments to your flowchem setup, enabling efficient management of various devices without the need for complex programming or system changes.

+## Practical Impact

+This level of abstraction ensures that users can manage and configure devices with minimal effort, focusing on high-level functionality rather than low-level implementation details.